 We'll be back and continue here in just a second.

-All right, Senator Kennedy, we got, you know, we've we've tracked all this down, and uh as usual, there's a there's a there's a a chain of command that all these things go through.
+And as usual, there's a chain of command that all these things go through.

 This turns out to have actually started with people for the liberal way.

-Uh Norman Lear's group.
+Norman Lear's group.

-Robert Novak in a column on August 25th of last year.
+First things first, Robert Novak in a column on August 25th of last year.

-An alert this week from backers of Judge John Roberts' cautions not to take seriously.
+An alert this week from backers of Judge John Roberts cautions not to take seriously Democrat complaints that they can't stop his confirmation.

-A memo sent to thousands of conservatives, warns that the assault on President Bush's first nominee is yet to come.
+A memo sent to thousands of conservatives warns that the assault on President Bush's first nominee is yet to come.

 As Kennedy's rhetoric intensifies, the atmosphere leading up to next month's Roberts hearings feels like the eve of battle.

-Robin Novak writes, I have known Flugg while he was a Kennedy aide in the late 60s.
+Robert Novak writes, I have known Flugg while he was a Kennedy aide in the late 60s.

-Flugg broke off the conversation.
+When he learned what I was after, Flugg broke off the conversation.

 I didn't get a chance to ask him about the nomination of Judge William Pryor, but I talked to several other sources.